aymonix/ufwcheck/README.md

 ```bash
 geoupdate
 ```

+> [!TIP]
-The installer offers to set up a weekly `cron` job to run this command automatically, ensuring your database remains current.
+> For your convenience, the installer can set up a weekly `cron` job to run the `geoupdate` command automatically.
+This ensures your geolocation data always stays current.

 ## Troubleshooting